 Let hips and upper body rotate smoothly towards the target.
 Again, keep the longitudinal pressure distribution even, neither too much on your toes nor on your heels.

 Once you have that down, focus on the 70%/30% ratio and try to reach it precisely on every shot.

 Blank out everything else.
 Then include the proper hand positioning and rotation.

 Notice how the 70% pressure on the lead leg coincides with the hand positioning to the left of the ball.

 Mix up to spice up

 Monitor your moves with the BAL.ON live heatmap first.
 Then try a number of runs without heatmap help.
 Finally check yourself again.
 Do you make the numbers?
 Does your perception and the pressure reality match?
 Once you have a sufficient number of repetitions under your belt, you can also try mixing both drills: assume setup, then impact, then back to setup.
 Let your weight distribution jump to and fro, as well as the hand position and the body rotation.

-Here both pictures again next to each other, left showing setup, right impact position.
-Once you are familiar with either drill, mix them up: switch from setup to impact and back again, while trying to hit the correct pressure values.
-Try to become really fast and really spot on!
+Switch from setup to impact and back again, while trying to hit the correct pressure values.
+Try to become really fast and spot on!